-- knowing the students in their classes with SEND and assimilating information on that particular need and strategies to support learning; - creating the optimum learning environment, e.g. classroom layout, seating plan, etc - o classroom climate and ethos - planning a variety of teaching styles that effectively meet a range of needs including differentiating tasks and activities: - o providing support in writing and reading; - developing abstract thinking; - developing speaking and listening - o using multi-sensory approaches -visual, auditory and kinaesthetic - challenging questioning; - o building literacy and numeracy across the curriculum.
+- knowing the students in their classes with SEND and assimilating information on that particular need and strategies to support learning; - creating the optimum learning environment, e.g. classroom layout, seating plan, etc classroom climate and ethos - planning a variety of teaching styles that effectively meet a range of needs including differentiating tasks and activities: - providing support in writing and reading; developing abstract thinking; - developing speaking and listening - using multi-sensory approaches -visual, auditory and kinaesthetic o challenging questioning; - building literacy and numeracy across the curriculum.